openproxyspace/unfx-proxy-checker/README.md

 - `Search` - may contain multi words, separated by `space`

 ## Updates
-Checking for updates on each start and notification if the latest version is available (is you use portable version).
+Checking for updates on each start and notification if latest version is available.
-For Installed version update will be downloaded and installed automatically.
+For Installed version update will be downloaded automatically and installed when app was closed or by click on 'Install' button.

 ## Open Proxy Space Resource
 - [Real-time Proxy List](https://openproxy.space) - It's Largest open proxy list database.
 Our proxy list updated in real-time.